nopnop2002/Arduino-STM32-Ethernet/README.md

 ```

 # Software requirements
-PlatformIO will automatically install the required libraries.
+PlatformIO will automatically install the required libraries according to the ini file.
 Great!

 # Hardware requirements